Lilyfields/My-Professional-Portfolio--the-initial-phase/README.md

 ## My Journey and development

 Building my first website.
-So excited!
+So exciting!!!

 At this stage of my development, I've learnt to use HTML and CSS to design the layout and features of my profile.